ILavea/Hello/index.md

-# Welcome to Ellie of Colchester's Page
+# The Wonderful World of Licensing

-This is a free page of random tips and tricks from my time working in licensing (and to teach me to make a wesbite!).
+This is a free page of random tips and tricks from my time working in licensing (and to teach me how to make a wesbite!).
 Please always do your own research too, and be sure to check with your local licensing authority for the most up to date information.
 They know best!

 ## TENs, Premise Licences and Club Premise Licences, Oh My!